cdm-spring-2020/activities/zoom.md

-# Groupings for Zoom and permalinks for meeting
+# Groupings for Zoom and permalinks for meetings

 ## Group 1: https://pitt.zoom.us/j/515460123